Edward O'Brien (mural artist): Final murals

 Upon his return to New Mexico, O'Brien met some young American Sikhs who wished to see his mural at St. Benedict's Abbey.
 They discussed with him the image of "Our Lady of Guadalupe" and how it compared with the feminine principle in Sikh Dharma.
 After many meetings, O'Brien agreed to create a mural for them and to move into the Sikh ashram in Espanola, New Mexico in the spring.

 According to members of the Espanola community, "his desire to learn about the Sikhs and their gurus had no end and his quest for this knowledge rapidly reshaped the meaning of his life."
 O'Brien, who had spent his mornings reading Psalms, began instead to read from an anthology of Sikh sacred verse.
 In place of his rosary, he began to wear a coral mala and instead of the medals he had worn around his neck, he began to wear an Adi Shakti (Khanda (Sikh symbol)) pendant of the Sikh faith.

 Edward O'Brien was so keen to begin his work that when his move was delayed by two months, he began work on the centerpiece at his home.
 When he joined the ashram community, he never expected anything special for himself and continued his work with great determination and devotion.
 When his work drew the attention of Yogi Bhajan the head of the Western Sikh community, the master requested O'Brien also paint a mural for the Golden Temple in Amritsar, India.

 In his mural, to either side of the central "Our Lady of Guadalupe," O'Brien depicted the elements, Sikh gurus, and historic episodes of the past and an imagined future.

+Death and remembrance

-On May 1, 1975, a week after he had finished the work in the ashram, the devoted muralist died of a heart attack at the ashram.
+On May 1, 1975, a week after he had finished the work in the ashram, O'Brien died of a heart attack at the ashram.

-Funeral and remembrance

 Edward O'Brien's remains were brought to St. Catherine's Indian School in Santa Fe for the funeral which was held in front of the mural he had painted there.
 The service was a blend of Christian ritual with, Indian and Spanish music, and Sikh elements.
 O'Brien's brother, Reverend Vincent M. O'Brien celebrated the Mass.
 In his eulogy, Yogi Bhajan said, "He will be known in the history of man from this time forth.
 Books will be written on his works.
 Pilgrimages will be made to see his murals and the power of his faith captured in paint."

 In memory of his passing, the Governor of New Mexico, Toney Anaya declared May 5, 1985 Edward O'Brien Day.